University of Engineering & Technology, Peshawar: Abbottabad campus

+In July 2025, UET Abbottabad launched its third academic division, the Department of Software Engineering, offering a comprehensive four-year BS program focused on software development, systems architecture, and computing ethics to address the nation’s expanding tech sector demands.

 Bannu campus

 The Bannu campus became operational in May 2002 at the premises of Comprehensive High School.
 The campus offers engineering in two technologies, i.e., Electrical and Civil Engineering.
 The campus is in the east of the city on D.I Khan Rd.
 Six batches have graduated from this campus under the accreditation of Pakistan Engineering Council.

 Mardan campus

 Mardan campus, inaugurated in 2002, is spread over 22 acre of area and offers degrees in Telecommunications Engineering and Computer Software Engineering.
 It is one of the first satellite campus of UET Peshawar, which became a full-fledged university in March 2018.